ChiranjeeviLakkakula/chiranjeevilakkakula/README.md

 _Data Engineer  |  Data Warehouse Developer  |  ETL Developer_
 -------------
-Hello, I am an aspiring Data Engineer who likes to turn Data into Information and Information into Insights.
+I am an aspiring Data Engineer with 9+ years professional experience who likes to turn Data into Information and Information into Insights.

 * 🌍  I'm based in Telangana, India.
 * ✉️  You can contact with me at [chiranjeevilakkakula@gmail.com](mailto:chiranjeevilakkakula@gmail.com)